Getting started with Go Observing

 - How long will my observations take?

-These things are included when Go Observing calculates the "visibility" colour bars you see when choosing an object to look at.
+Go Observing uses this information to calculate the “visibility” colour bars you see when choosing an object.

-Another thing to consider is the size of the telescope needed to complete your request.
-There are many more 1-metre and 0.4-metre telescopes on the Las Cumbres Observatory network, so requests sent to these will usually be made more quickly than on our 2-metre telescopes.
+The size of the telescope also matters.
+There are many more 1-metre and 0.4-metre telescopes on the Las Cumbres Observatory network, so requests sent to these are often completed more quickly than on our 2-metre telescopes.

 - Are there any backups if my observation is not done in time?